 - Get regular facials and professional exfoliation treatments.
 Regular facials with microdermabrasion or mild chemical peels often help.

-- Physically exfoiate and deeply clean skin.
-Using the Clarisonic Brush System or a facial exfoliating sponge to gently clean and exfoliate your skin can help, too.
+- Physically exfoliate and deeply clean skin.
+Using a facial exfoliating sponge to gently clean and exfoliate your skin can help, too.
 Harsh physical exfoliation can lead to milia so it is important to exfoliate gently.

 - Combine these skin care tips to prevent milia.
 In my dermatology practice, I help patients utilize some combination of these options that doesn't irritate their skin because I find combination therapy the most effective means of controlling milia.

-- In this procedure, the skin over the milia needs to be lanced with a sterile instrument and then the small deposit of dead skin can be gently extracted.
-We use a tool called a comedone extractor to do this.
+- In this procedure, the skin over the milia needs to be disinfected with rubbing alcohol and lanced with a sterile instrument.
+Then the small deposit of dead skin can be gently extracted using a tool called a comedone extractor.
+A comedone extractor is the same tool used to extract blackheads.
 In my office, this is a medical procedure because any puncture of the skin creates the risk of infections.

 - Also, the puncture and subsequent pressure with the comedone extractor creates a small wound, and as with any wound, there is a very small chance of leaving a mark or scar after words.
 The bottom line is that you want this done by someone that knows what they are doing!